GazeUI/SpringBoot/docs/CONTRIBUTING.md

 ## Coding Guidelines

+### File Encoding

+  - All source files are encoded in UTF-8.
+  - If the file contains code points with more than one byte, it must have a UTF-8 byte order mark (BOM).

 ### Copyright Notices and License Headers

   - Every file containing source code must include copyright and license information.